-From the Academic Year 2020/2021 intake onward, DigiPen Institute of Technology Singapore’s two bachelor’s in computer science degrees will be conferred as joint degrees by DigiPen (Singapore) and Singapore Institute of Technology (SIT).
+For students enrolling in the Academic Year 2020/2021 cohort onward, DigiPen Institute of Technology Singapore’s two bachelor’s in computer science degrees will be conferred as joint degrees by DigiPen (Singapore) and Singapore Institute of Technology (SIT).

 These two SIT-DigiPen (Singapore) joint computer science degrees will continue to supply information and communications technology (ICT) professionals in the growing digital economy.
-Additionally, the BS in Computer Science and Game Design program has been renamed to the BS in Computer Science in Interactive Media and Game Development (BSCS IMGD) program.
+Additionally, the BS in Computer Science in Interactive Media and Game Development (BSCS IMGD) program, as it is now known, will build upon the foundations of the original BS in Computer Science and Game Design degree program.
 This new name reflects the BSCS IMGD program’s relevance to the industry’s growing demand for software developers with interactive design capabilities both within and outside the field of games.
-The name of the BS in Computer Science in Real-Time Interactive Simulation (BSCS RTIS) program will remain unchanged.
+The name of the new joint BS in Computer Science in Real-Time Interactive Simulation (BSCS RTIS) program will remain unchanged.

 Graduates from the BSCS RTIS program possess an in-depth understanding of computer science, mathematics, and physics theory and application.
 They specialize in software development, real-time simulations, computer graphics, and interactive 3D technologies.
 Graduates from the BSCS IMGD program are hybrid software developers and designers who have developed strong programming and mathematics skills, combined with formal training in interactive design.
 They are highly knowledgeable in computer science topics such as data structures, advanced algorithms, databases, and programming interactive solutions, while also being skilled in design theory and tools.